Departmental Resources and Services

-- Keys – See Edna Rivera for keys and to arrange after-hours building access using your I-Card.
+- Keys – See Edna Fuentes for keys and to arrange after-hours building access using your I-Card.

-- Department seminar duties – For each Thursday seminar a graduate student will be assigned to prepare the lounge for the refreshments, assist the speaker with getting set up in the lecture room, and cleaning up the lounge after the seminar.
+- Department seminar duties – For each seminar that includes refreshments before or after, a graduate student will be assigned to prepare the lounge for the refreshments, assist the speaker with getting set up in the lecture room, and cleaning up the lounge after the seminar.

 - Tobacco Free Campus – Use of tobacco products (e.g., smoking) is not allowed on campus, including the outside grounds or in a private car parked on campus.

 - Ordering supplies – Normally, all supplies are ordered by faculty or staff, but if you need something, follow this protocol: